-Facilities assessments are critical for planning capital campaigns, and budgeting for ongoing facilities maintenance.
+Facilities assessments are critical for planning capital campaigns, and for budgeting ongoing facilities maintenance.
 They can contribute to years of financial certainty for building owners.
 We bring 30 years of experience in the design and construction industries to each assessment we perform.

 - We provide prioritized, actionable assessments.